-Sources: Wells Farqo Investment Institute and Bloomberg, as of March 31, 2023.
+Sources: Wells Fargo Investment Institute and Bloomberg, as of August 30, 2024.
 For illustrative purposes only.
 A price index is not a total return index and does not include the reinvestment of dividends.
 The S&P 500 Index is a market-capitalization-weighted index considered representative of the U.S. stock market.
 An index is unmanaged and not available for direct investment.
 Past performance is no guarantee of future results.
 There is no quarantee equity markets will perform similarly during other periods of uncertainty.
 All investing involves risks, including the possible loss of principal.
 Note that shaded areas reflect recessions.

 Looking at the chart on page 7, it is clear that some of the best years for stock market performance were fraught with concern.
-The past decade is a testament to this principle as investors who have avoided stocks due to fear of another crisis may have missed out on one of the most lucrative bull markets in the history of the U.S. stock market.
+Equity market performance since the global financial crisis is a testament to this principle as investors who have avoided stocks due to fear of another crisis may have missed out on one of the most lucrative bull markets in the history of the U.S. stock market.